Cleo McQueen: Departure

 On 20 May 2022, Mulkerrin confirmed she was leaving Hollyoaks permanently.
 Mulkerrin's exit from the show was initially reported to be temporary as she is expecting her second child.
 Mulkerrin stated that she had enjoyed her eight years with the serial and being part of the McQueen family.
 She continued: "I have been blessed with so many incredible storylines, arriving with the Pete and Cleo storyline, the powerful sexual abuse storyline, and then the impactful bulimia storyline which crescendo'd on my wedding day to my real-life fiancé, meeting Rory, and joining at 21 and leaving eight years later its been an incredibly special job.
 I feel like I will miss everybody so much and it will always have a special place in my heart.
 I'm ready to close the chapter and move on to the next challenge in my career and I'm just grateful for the brilliant time I've had at Hollyoaks."
 Cleo's exit storyline sees her depart the village for a research project in India.

+Coercive control and domestic violence

+The plot of coercive control and domestic violence were commonly foreshadowed throughout Abe's introduction.
+On 21 May 2024, it was revealed the Hollyoaks production team had made a deal with Home Office to "join forces" to produce a coercive control storyline involving Abe and Cleo.
+Home Office had previously worked with Hollyoaks to produce Maxine Minniver (Nikki Sanderson)'s abuse from an incel group led by Eric Foster (Angus Castle-Doughty).
+The plot would be one of summer 2024's central focus points.
+It was followed up with a report that Hollyoaks would be continuing with the domestic violence plot as well as the coercive control.
+It was reported the soap's partnership with Home Office will "shine a light" on the harmful behaviours that can occur within controlling relationships and demonstrate the impact of violence on victims.
+Home Secretary James Cleverly, reacting to the upcoming plot, said: "Tackling violence against women and girls is a real priority for me.
+We know that controlling and coercive relationships can have a lasting and severe impact on victims.
+That's why we made it a specific criminal offence and are making sure those convicted are monitored by the police in the same way as physically violent offenders.
+By partnering with Hollyoaks, we're raising awareness of how to recognise these behaviours as well as empowering the public to call out abuse when they see it and safely intervene when appropriate."
+The partnership would first be brought to life on screen on the week beginning 20 May and will be highlighted again in early July.
+Mulkerrin has spoken out numerously on the plot.
+The first notable scene will include Abe being violent towards Cleo after Joel and Leela's wedding.